Applications Need Software Integrity. Agents Need Context Integrity.

 Subgraph RecontextualizationEmbedding authentic subgraphs in malicious frames

-Individual node signatures don’t protect against these attacks.
+Signing individual nodes doesn’t protect against these attacks.
 The structure itself requires attestation.

 The Inter-Enterprise Reality